HomeLatest NewsGovTechIndia to get world's biggest face recognition system

 Preferred Source of Google

-With the tender submission date to procure the National Automated Facial Recognition System (AFRS) ending soon, is closer to install worlds largest facial recognition system to track and nab criminals.
+With the tender submission date to procure the National Automated Facial Recognition System (AFRS) ending soon, India is closer to install worlds largest facial recognition system to track and nab criminals.

 The National Crime Records Bureau (NCRB), under Home Ministry, asked for the bids on July 8 which will be closed on November 8.
 The winner to provide AFRS will be announced on November 8.